On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: Preliminaries and Background

 is exactly

+where the sum is taken over lower-left entries of matrices in $\Gamma$.
 Recall that by the general theory of Eisenstein series due to Selberg, $E(z,s)$ has its rightmost pole at $s=1$, which is a simple pole with residue $\vol (\Gamma)^{-1}$, \cite[Proposition 6.13]{Iw}.
-All the other finitely many poles in $1/2<\Re s< 1$ are also simple and the residues are eigenfunctions for $\Delta$.
-Combining this with standard complex analysis one gets
+All the other finitely many poles in $1/2<\Re s< 1$ are also simple and the residues are eigenfunctions for $\Delta$.\\ First of all lets see how to use the analytic properties of Eisenstein series to understand the asymptotic size of the outcome space $\tilde{\Omega}_X$: This is possible since we have a bijection

+with $T_{\leq 1,\Gamma}$ as defined in (\ref{T}).
+Thus we see that the constant term in the Fourier expansion of $E(z,s)$ is exactly the generating series for $T_{\leq 1, \Gamma}$.
+Since the pole of $E(z,s)$ is a constant, the constant term in the Fourier expansion of $E(z,s)$ also has a simple pole (with the same residue).
+Now by a standard complex analysis argument we get

 for some $\delta_\Gamma >0$ depending on the spectral gap for $\Gamma$, with $\tilde{\Omega}_X$ as in (\ref{OmegaX}).\\ Furthermore since the pole at $s=1$ of the Eisenstein series has constant residue, it follows that for $m\neq 0$ the Dirichlet series